 Sometimes, all that is necessary to make a piece of mathematics constructive is careful use of language.
 It is common in classical mathematics to define things with an unnecessary amount of negation.
 This doesn’t work so well constructively, since a statement can be not false without being true, but we can sometimes do perfectly well by just removing unnecessary double negations.

 For example, classically one often speaks about “nonempty” sets, meaning a set which “does not have no elements.”
-Constructively it is much better to say that a set “does have at least one element”; constructivists often call such a set inhabited or occupied to remind themselves that it is a “positive” notion to replace the negative one of “nonempty”.
+Constructively it is much better to say that a set “does have at least one element”; constructivists often call such a set inhabited to remind themselves that it is a “positive” notion to replace the negative one of “nonempty”.
 Others continue to use the word “non-empty” but understand it as a term of art that really means “inhabited”.

 On the other hand, differences in axiomatization or definition that make no difference classically can result in actual differences in behavior constructively.
 Therefore, classically equivalent notions often “bifurcate” (or “trifurcate” or worse) into multiple inequivalent constructive ones.
 This tends to happen whenever a concept involves negation and, to a lesser degree, disjunction and existential quantification.
 In some cases there is a “correct” constructive version of the definition, although it may take some thought to uncover it, but in many cases more than one of the resulting concepts is important and useful.
 For example:

 There are multiple inequivalent constructive definitions of a field, because of the axioms “every nonzero element has an inverse” and .